Skip to main content

 • “If that doesn’t make sense, that’s basically the essence of the game—so many twists and turns, with plot and character developments that make me question what I’m playing, yet love it all the same.”

-• “Character designs are pretty unique and quirky enough, and I don't think they ever get overwhelming; you certainly won't have a hard time recognizing anyone.”
+• “Character designs are pretty unique and quirky enough and I don't think they ever get overwhelming and you certainly won't have a hard time recognizing anyone.”

-• “Your party members don't really get any character development growth or feel natural to the group; they are just there to exist for gameplay purposes in terms of having a party system.”
+• “Your party members don't really get any character development or growth, nor do they feel natural to the group; they just exist for gameplay purposes within the party system.”

 • atmosphere